-Dear Tired: Preparing for this writing endeavor has already helped me.
+Dear Tired, This writing endeavor has already helped me.
 Perhaps it will also help you.
 Sincerely, me

 Let’s lift tired arms together through listening to one another.

 If you are a seeker of hope amidst the darkness, welcome.
 Me, too.
 If you are searching for stories about what God is for at a time He seems to only be known for what He is against, this blog is for you.